 South Burlington is in the process of developing a central downtown area for people to live, work, and play.
 The City Center Initiative is creating huge opportunities for businesses and residents to move into the City and experience a walkable lifestyle convenient to jobs, services, and commercial, social and cultural activities.
 The City’s implementation of the City Center Tax Increment Finance (TIF) Plan is our commitment to maintain South Burlington as one of Vermont’s premier livable communities.

 South Burlington has a current daytime population of 25,000 including residents, employees, and visitors.
 Commerce and transportation of goods are efficient with major Vermont thoroughfares in close proximity to our business districts (Ridgeline - Interstate 89, Williston Road/US Route 2, Hinesburg Road, Lakeshore - Shelburne Road/US Route 7, City Center - Dorset Street, Williston Road/US Route 2 and Hinesburg Road).
 South Burlington is also home to Vermont’s one and only international airport which serves both commercial and private airlines and is home to the Vermont National Guard (Army and Air National Guard).
-Our City Center business district enjoys 15-minute peak hour public transit stops, making travel for everyone convenient and reliable.
+Our City Center business district enjoys all day 20 minute public transit service, making travel for everyone convenient and reliable.
 All business districts are served by high speed data, three phase power, natural gas, and first class City utilities for water, stormwater and sewer.In South Burlington, we are committed to business development and have made it easy for existing businesses and forward-thinking entrepreneurs to do business in South Burlington.
 Check out resources for starting a business in South Burlington.

 South Burlington Opportunity ZoneSouth Burlington also contains a designated Opportunity Zone - census tract 50007003600 - an area in which investors receive preferential tax treatment when investing in Opportunity Funds.